Summit Agenda | Wednesday, 28 October 2026

 Isabel Copeman

-Strategy and Sustainability Manager
+Strategy & Sustainability Manager (Adaptation)

 Sydney Water

-3:10 pm - 3:40 pm Panel Discussion: Keeping Water Projects on Track- Managing Cost, Complexity and Delivery Performance
+3:05 pm - 3:35 pm Panel Discussion: Keeping Water Projects on Track- Managing Cost, Complexity and Delivery Performance

-Amanda Allen - Renewals Program Head, TasWater
+Amanda Allen - Head of Renewals Program, TasWater

 Maintaining delivery momentum requires tighter control across program complexity, contractor performance and execution risk